by John Ellis

-To be clear, I didn’t receive any explicit pushback, nor I have heard any calls for my excommunication from the folds of conservative evangelicalism because of my recent article titled “Complementarian’s Existentialism Feeds Gender Confusion.”
+To be clear, I haven’t received any explicit pushback, nor I have heard any calls for my excommunication from the folds of white evangelicalism because of my recent article titled “Complementarian’s Existentialism Feeds Gender Confusion.”
 At least, none that I saw.

 So, this current article is not a response to any one person or article.
-I did read the “The Science of Male and Female: What God Teaches Through Nature” that was published on Desiring God this past week, but only after I had begun writing this article.
+I did read the “The Science of Male and Female: What God Teaches Through Nature” that was published on Desiring God, but only after I had begun writing this article.
 In the main, I’m responding to conversations I’ve had in the past with the motivated understanding that this topic is as close to the front of the conversation within broader conservative evangelicalism as it ever has been.
 And as the title of the Desiring God article points, one of the initial questions asked of people who hold a similar position/belief as I do is, and a question I’ve been asked multiple times in the past: Do you believe that there are differences between men and women?

 Of course, there are differences between men and women.
 What makes that question difficult to answer, though, and frankly, often unhelpful/unanswerable, is that the question doesn’t differentiate between ontological differences and differences of degree (and even this wording is an oversimplification).
-In my experience and illustrated by the Desiring God article mentioned above, many complementarians conflate the two, answering the question as if difference of degrees are ontological.
+In my experience, and illustrated by the Desiring God article mentioned above, many complementarians conflate the two, answering the question as if difference of degrees are ontological.
 And that’s, really, what I was getting at in my previous article (which you can read by clicking here).
 That conflation feeds gender confusion.